amaders/WOA-VM/README.md

 ## Inference

-(if you want to use a gated/private model)
+(if you want to use a gated model,  create Huggingface, accept the usage conditions for the given model families, and generate access token)

 ```bash
 export HF_TOKEN=hf_xxx